piggy1-mvn/piggyback-dev-runner/README.md

 ~~~

 **NOTE: Do not merge pull requests to develop and master without incrementing the tag at all 4 positions, else changes will not be deployed to production.**

+## Auto-Scaling Testing

+**scripts/LocationService.jmx** can be imported to JMeter to perform load testing on Production instances of Location Service and test Kubernetes auto-scaling.